How to Extract Number from String in Excel?

 #2 – Extract Numbers From Right Side but Without Special Characters

-Assume we have the same data but this time we don’t have any special character before the numerical value.
+Assume we have the same data, but this time we don’t have any special character before the numerical value.

-Don’t turn off your computer by looking at the formula, I will decode this for you.
+Don’t turn off your computer by looking at the formula; I will decode this for you.

-For SEARCH function we have supplied all the possible starting number of numbers, so formula looks for the position of the numerical value.
-Since we have supplied all the possible numbers to the array the resulting arrays also should contain the same numbers.
-Then MIN function returns the smallest number among two, so formula reads below.
+For the SEARCH function in excelSEARCH Function In ExcelSearch function gives the position of a substring in a given string when we give a parameter of the position to search from.
+As a result, this formula requires three arguments.
+The first is the substring, the second is the string itself, and the last is the position to start the search., we have supplied all the possible starting numbers of numbers, so the formula looks for the position of the numerical value.
+Since we have supplied all the possible numbers to the array, the resulting arrays also should contain the same numbers.
+Then MIN function in excelMIN Function In ExcelIn Excel, the MIN function is categorized as a statistical function.
+It finds and returns the minimum value from a given set of data/array. returns the smallest number among two, so the formula reads below.

 So now we got a numerical position, now let’s find the total number of characters in the cell.